Elena Marushiakova: Life

 Professor Elena Marushiakova received on 7 February 2020 the Doctor Honoris Causa Award of Södertörn University in Stockholm for her great contribution to Romani Studies.
 The appointment was challenged by academics working with Romani studies at Södertörn who consider her work antiziganist and because of her contributions to the German school of "tsiganologie".
 This was disclosed by the Romani-Swedish magazine DIKKO in 2021.
 Numerous Roma and many scholars from different countries refuted the accusations and expressed their strong support for Elena Marushiakova.
 In 2022, the Initiative Group for Roma Culture, which includes Roma intellectuals from Bulgaria, honoured Elena Marushiakova and Veselin Popov with the award "Romanipe" for their long-life activity in the field of Roma studies.

 In 2022, the Best Historical Materials Committee of the Reference and User Services Association, an affiliate of the American Library Association selected as one of the Best Historical Materials published in 2020 and 2021 the book Marushiakova, Elena and Vesselin Popov, eds.
 2021.
 Roma Voices in History: A Source Book.
 Roma Civic Emancipation in Central, South-Eastern and Eastern Europe from 19th Century until the Second World War.
 Leiden: Brill & Paderborn: Ferdinand Schöningh.

+In 2023, Elena Marushiakova received the title of Honorary Professor of the University of St Andrews.

+In 2024, Elena Marushiakova received the Personality of Science and Technology award from the Ministry of Education, Research, Development, and Youth of the Slovak Republic.
+In 2025, she and Vesselin Popov received the Slovak Academy of Sciences Prize for Scientific Research Excellence for their remarkable publication Stalin vs. Gypsies – Roma and Political Repressions in the USSR.